 Housing is available on campus for the modest fee of $53.00/night.
 Indicate your housing needs on your registration form.

-UMass Dining operates one of the best university food services in the country, and there are numerous on-campus options for you.
+UMass Dining operates the #1 university food service in the country and there are numerous on-campus options for you.
 Food is also available in nearby Hadley and downtown Amherst.

 For more information, contact:

 Dr. Matthew Westgate - email@example.com